mehta-lab/recOrder/docs/triggerscope-set-up.md

 ---
 ## Triggerscope
-The Triggerscope is ...
+The Triggerscope is a device for hardware control and synchronization of cameras, lasers, shutters, galvos, stages and other optoelectronic equipment used popularily used home-built microscopes.

+** triggerscope image

-The triggerscope replaces the Meadowlark control box and allows one to drive the LCs through external analog inputs.
+In this case, the triggerscope is used to send 0-5V signal to the Meadowlark DS5020 controlbox to drive the LCs through external analog inputs.
+*Note: the Meadowlark DS5020 is required as it converts the signals

-Check the Triggerscope Firmware
+**  Check the Triggerscope Firmware

-** references to triggerscope setup
+Additionally, the triggerscope can be used as a device that can be sequenced to trigger fast and precisely the optoelectronic hardware in the microscope.
+In Micromanager, sequencing referes to the pre-computed train of events that will trigger the different pieces of hardware fast and precisly.
+To create fast and precise triggering sequences, Micromanager needs to know what devices will be `sequenced` and in what order, typically predetermined by the MDA.
+The devices that can be sequenced include lightsources, laser combiners, stages, and DACs.
+Refer to the individual device adapater to check if this devices supports `hardware sequencing`.

-## Setup the Triggerscope with micromanager
+## Setup the Triggerscope with Micromanager
-** Confirm instructions on setup.

 Launch Micromanager, open `Devices > Hardware Configuration Wizard...`, and add the `Triggerscope  Hub` device to your configuration.

 Confirm your installation by opening Devices > Device Property Browser... and confirming that `Triggerscope DAC` properties appear.
 ### Plugin the triggerscope
 - Connect the triggerscope via USB
 - Connect the external power supply to the triggerscope